 - Leading playwrights and theatres have backed best-practice guidelines we launched on 12 May 2020 to protect writers and the health of the sector during lockdown and our campaign for a New Commissions Fund to support new writing.
 Find out more here.

 - We welcomed a report by the Digital, Culture, Media and Sport Committee on 23 July 2020 which backed our calls for an extension and expansion of SEISS and the establishment of a UK Creators Council.
+We had called for both of these in open letters we had sent with sister unions and organisations in the creative industries (read an open letter we sent to Chancellor Rishi Sunak and to Culture Secretary Oliver Dowden).

 - We are supporting the Federation of Entertainment Unions’ #NoCreativeLeftBehind campaign.
 To make your voice heard, take a photo of yourself with your job title, post it on social media with the caption #NoCreativeLeftBehind, tag your local MP and ask them to take part (find out who your local MP is here).